 Second round of consultation scheduled

-A second round of consultation will take place later in late October, 2017.
+A second round of consultation will take place in February, 2018.

 During this second round of consultation, NZTA expects it will have a better idea of where the alignment of the expressway may be.

-NZTA will make a recommendation to its Board early next year – The alignment is not considered a preferred option until the Board has endorsed it.
+Please note: The alignment is not considered a preferred option until the NZTA Board has endorsed it.

 Photo of Kapiti Expressway (above): Mark Coote - www.markcoote.com